tardate/LittleCodingKata/python/uv/README.md

 ### And More

 That's a quick tour of some of the main features of `uv`.
-It can do quite a bit more, such as versioning and publishing projects.
+It can do quite a bit more, such as versioning, building, and publishing projects.

 ## Credits and References